DeMarcoLab/fibsem/fibsem/segmentation/README.md

 The code for labelling the dataset can be found in labelling.py.
 It expects the directory of unlabelled images and the directory to save the labelled images to be found in the config.yml file.

 To run this file from the command line:
-1. cd into the segmentation directory

-2.
 ```
-$ python labelling.py --config config.yml
+$ conda activate fibsem
+$ fibsem_labelling
 ```

-Once labelling.py is running and the unlabelled images have been imported, a napari viewer will open with the image already loaded.
+Once labelling is running and the unlabelled images have been imported, a napari viewer will open with the image already loaded.
 To create a segmentation label:
-1. Create a new 'Labels' layer
-2. Select the paint brush icon, and begin painting the objects of interest.
+1. Select the paint brush icon, and begin painting the objects of interest.
 To save time it is recommended to paint the outline of each object, and then use the fill tool.
 3. If you have multiple classes, do not create a new Labels layer for each class, simply use a different index for each class in the Labels layer.
 NOTE: MAKE SURE YOU ARE CONSISTENT WITH THE INDEX FOR EACH CLASS.
-4. When you have finished labelling an image, exit the viewer to save the image into the images folder and the segmentation label in the labels folder of the destination you specified in the config.
-A new viewer will then pop up with the next image.
+4. When you have finished labelling an image,  press next to go to the next image.
+You can return to any image at any time to edit.
-5. When you would like to take a break from labelling the dataset, press the key combination 'ctrl+c' to stop the script.
-It will remember where you left off.
-6. Once you stop the script either intentionally or accidentally, the script will begin where you left off.
+5. When you are finished, close the viewer

+TODO: @patrickcleeve2 update
 ![Napari Viewer](docs/example_napari.png)

 ### Format requirements